 The subject property is located within the eastern edge of the city of Hardeeville along the east side of Donegal Drive, just north of Argent Boulevard (NC 141).
 In addition, the site is approximately one-third mile east of U.S. 278, and 51⁄4 miles east of Interstate 95.
-Characteristics of the immediate neighborhood are predominantly residential (multi-family and single-family), along with scattered retail, commercial, and vacant undeveloped property nearby.
-The proposed development is situated adjacent to Courtney Bend Apartments, which is directly across Donegal Drive to the west - Courtney Bend is a family market rate rental property in very good condition.
+While the site is currently surrounding by undeveloped, densely wooded property, characteristics of the immediate neighborhood are predominantly residential (multi-family and single-family), along with scattered retail, commercial, and vacant undeveloped property nearby.
+The proposed development is situated just east of Courtney Bend Apartments (family market rental property is located at the end and west side of Donegal Drive), and adjacent to the east of the proposed River Pointe Apartments (a 56-unit family development submitted to the Authority for the 2013 funding round).

 While no other development can be found along Donegal Drive, a newer retail concentration (with a Walmart Supercenter) is located at the southeast corner of Argent Boulevard and U.S. 278, as well as several commercial properties found along Argent Boulevard to the east.
 In addition, substantial growth can be seen locally with several newer single-family subdivisions and condominium developments situated throughout the nearby area (along both Argent Boulevard and U.S. 278) - including the large Del Webb - Sun City of Hilton Head active adult community located approximately two miles from the subject property.

-The subject property consists of approximately 5.3 acres of flat, densely wooded, undeveloped property.
+The subject property consists of approximately 5.5 acres of flat, densely wooded, undeveloped property.
 Situated within Census Tract 9502.01 of Jasper County (2010 tract delineation), the site is currently zoned as M-U (Mixed Use - which allows for the development of multi-family units).
 Based on current usages, current zoning throughout the neighborhood should not impede or negatively affect the viability of the subject proposal.
 As such, adjacent land usage is as follows: